-Dr Sylvia’s second talk was about ‘BOTOX® & JUVÉDERM® : Does Evidence Matter?’ wherein she discussed clinical studies and evidence-based outcomes of the brand Botox® and Juvederm® fillers in terms of patient satisfaction.
+Dr Sylvia’s second talk was about ‘Botulinum Toxin (or more commonly known as Botox)& JUVÉDERM® : Does Evidence Matter?’ wherein she discussed clinical studies and evidence-based outcomes of the brand Botox® and Juvederm® fillers in terms of patient satisfaction.

 BOTOX® is a brand name for Botulinum Toxin, a non-surgical wrinkle treatment that is injected directly into the muscles to iron out unwanted wrinkles.
 It is most commonly used to treat forehead lines, frown lines in between the brows and wrinkles in the corners of the eyes.
 Botox is also known as the ‘instant wrinkle corrector’.